zenoss/ZenPacks.zenoss.LinuxMonitor/README.rst

      to your distro's current version.
 This is especially true for older versions of RHEL, CentOS, Ubuntu, and Suse Linux.

-   * If using a non-root user on Suse Linux you must set setting the following as root due to Suse restricting dmesg.
+   * If using a non-root user on Suse Linux you must set the following as root due to Suse restricting dmesg.

      .. code:: text